friedger/info_tokens/docs/how_to_buy/README.md

 ## On the Liquid Exchange

 ### What’s Happening?
-As you know, ThreeFold is running an IEO set for late January with exchange partner Liquid!
+As you know, ThreeFold is running an IEO set for the first half of 2020 with exchange partner Liquid!
 Prior to the IEO, we are looking for 1,000 registrations through our link (below).
 Soon, we will have an IEO-focused landing page on Liquid’s website.
 For now, we are sharing the referral code.

 ### What is an IEO?
 An IEO is an Initial Exchange Offering, basically, a public token sale conducted through a verified exchange.